 Because of the federated nature of queues with MSMQ, with scaled out endpoints across different nodes, each node has its own physical queue.
 This makes it impossible to apply the competing consumer pattern.
-For this reason NServiceBus supports two options to scale out MSMQ endpoints across nodes.
+See Sender Side Distribution for more information.

 Though not discussed here, there are many ways to achieve high availability for endpoints using infrastructure with either on-premise or cloud-based solutions.
 However, a different reason to try to achieve high availability is to make sure an endpoint continues to process messages while upgrading it to a newer version of either the endpoint itself or its messages.
 For more information on how to do message versioning, see this sample.